jerivas/mezzanine-webf/README.md

 - Git app
 - memcached

+*Note: this script can install the server pre-requisites for you.*

 ## Usage

 #### YOU MUST INSTALL THE PRE-REQUISITES IN YOUR SERVER FIRST!

+1. Copy the contents of `fabsettings.py` to `local_settings.py` and tweak to your liking.
+This is the only file you have to edit, all others will be populated by Fabric.
+All available settings are explained in `fabsettings.py`. **These settings are different from those provided in `settings.py` by Mezzanine, so make sure you only use the ones provided by `fabsettings.py`.**
-Run `fab prepare_webfaction` to prepare your account for hosting your projects.
+1. Run `fab prepare_webfaction` to prepare your account for hosting your projects.
 You only need to run this task once for each account.
 All subsequent projects can skip this step.
-After that:

-1. Copy the contents of `fabsettings.py` into the `DEPLOY SETTINGS` section of `local_settings.py`.
-This is the only file you have to edit, all others will be populated by Fabric.
-All available settings are explained below. **This settings are different from those provided in `settings.py` by Mezzanine.**
 1. In your dev machine and in your project directory run `fab all` to setup everything for your project in the server. `fab all` simply calls `fab create` and the `fab deploy:first=True`.
-It basically sets up your project environment first and then deploys it for the first time.
+It basically sets up your project environment and then deploys it for the first time.
 1. Subsequent deployments can be done with `fab deploy`.
 If you use `fab deploy:backup=True`, Fabric will backup your project database and static files before deploying the current version of the project.
 1. You can setup up a cronjob for polling Twitter with `fab setup_twitter`.
+Make sure you define `TWITTER_PERIOD` in your deploy settings first.
 1. If you want to wipe out all traces of the project in your server: `fab remove`.
+Calling `fab remove:venv=True` will also delete the virtualenv associated to the project.
 1. Get a list of all available tasks with `fab --list`.

 ## FAQ